ishitatsuyuki/acominer/README.md

 ## IMPORTANT

-acominer requires an AMD graphics card running Linux and **a patched driver** to run.
-Follow the instructions below to install a modified Mesa branch to your machine.
+acominer requires an AMD graphics card running Linux to run.

 **acominer does not support other setups.**